Car finance comparator (PCP vs HP vs personal loan)

 Set the APR for finance and for a personal loan

-The PCP/HP APR applies to both the PCP and HP calculations, since manufacturer finance typically offers the same rate for both structures on the same vehicle.
-The personal loan APR is separate because unsecured lending rates are usually higher than manufacturer finance rates, particularly for buyers with strong credit profiles who qualify for promotional dealer rates.
+The PCP/HP APR applies to both the PCP and HP calculations in this tool.
+In practice, PCP and HP may be offered at different rates on the same vehicle — manufacturer-supported promotional rates (such as 0% or low single-digit APRs) are often PCP-specific and may not apply to HP.
+If you have separate quotes for PCP and HP, run each comparison individually using the quoted rate.
+The personal loan APR is separate because unsecured lending rates are set independently of dealer finance.
 If you have a specific loan offer, use the APR from that offer rather than a representative figure from advertising.

 Set the PCP balloon percentage